SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 Refer to the "Mobile ID - SOAP client reference guide" document from Swisscom for more details about error states.

 ### Message to be signed

-Is composed by "'hosturi': {mobileid:Auth:message}".
+The message is composed by "'hosturi': {mobileid:Auth:message}".
 Example: "http://serviceprovider.com: Authentication with Mobile ID?"

 ### Translations

 The actual resources are translated in EN, DE, FR, IT.
 Refer to the files in the `dictionaries/`.

 ### Theming

 The module follows the 'Theming the user interface in SimpleSAMLphp' rules and it can overridden by copying and adjusting the `mobileidtemplate.php` in your own theming module.